heiswayi/heiswayi.nrird.com/about.md

 Hello.

-Heiswayi Nrird is my formal alias.
-Call me **wayi**.
-Currently a Software Engineer at [Keysight Technologies](http://www.keysight.com), Penang, Malaysia.
+**I am Heiswayi Nrird.** It is my formal handle, or just another alias of me.
+To be short, just call me "WAYI".

+Currently working as _Web Development & Global IT Manager_ at ITD World (HQ), Penang, MY.
 In my spare time, I love to experiment, code or build some stuffs ― some of my other works can be found on [GitHub](http://heiswayi.github.io/my-repos/), [Gist](http://heiswayi.github.io/my-gists/), [CodePen](http://codepen.io/heiswayi/) and [JSFiddle](http://jsfiddle.net/user/heiswayi/).
 Sometimes, I love to click with my camera ― check out [my landscape photography](https://heiswayi.github.io/my-photography/).
+For more professional details, check out [my resume](https://heiswayi.github.io/resume/).

-For contact, you may write an email to me at **hnrird(at)gmail.com**.
+For contact, you may write an email to me at **hnrird@gmail.com**.

 ---